X.500

 X.500 is a series of computer networking standards covering electronic directory services.
-The X.500 series was developed by the Telecommunication Standardization Sector of the International Telecommunication Union (ITU-T).
-ITU-T was formerly known as the Consultative Committee for International Telephony and Telegraphy (CCITT).
-X.500 was first approved in 1988.
+The X.500 series was developed by the Telecommunication Standardization Sector of the International Telecommunication Union (ITU-T) and was first approved in 1988.
 The directory services were developed to support requirements of X.400 electronic mail exchange and name lookup.
 The International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) were partners in developing the standards, incorporating them into the Open Systems Interconnection suite of protocols.
 ISO/IEC 9594 is the corresponding ISO/IEC identification.

 X.500 protocols

 The protocols defined by X.500 include: